hajarrashidi/bankid-sweden-php/README.md

 # BankID Sweden PHP

-**BankID Sweden PHP** is a PHP library for the [BankID Web service API.](https://www.bankid.com/utvecklare/guider/teknisk-integrationsguide/webbservice-api)
+**BankID Sweden PHP** is a PHP library/wrapper for the [BankID Web service API.](https://www.bankid.com/utvecklare/guider/teknisk-integrationsguide/webbservice-api)

 ``This project is under development.
 Released versions will be published on packagist.org``